Honda sees bumper year as it leaves disasters behind

 It sees sales in North America rising 31.5 percent to 1.74 million vehicles, sales in Japan climbing 20.7 percent to 710,000 and the rest of Asia by 56.5 percent to 1.31 million.

-Honda will make minor changes later this year to the year-old Civic after the latest version of the perennially popular model was panned by critics, raising deeper concerns over whether the automaker was slipping in a battlefield made tougher by products from Hyundai Motor Co and resurgent U.S. rivals Ford Motor Co and General Motors Co.
+Honda will make minor changes later this year to the year-old Civic after the latest version of the perennially popular model was panned by critics, raising deeper concerns over whether the automaker was slipping in a battlefield made tougher by products from Hyundai Motor Co (005380.KS) and resurgent U.S. rivals Ford Motor Co (F.N) and General Motors Co (GM.N).

-"The biggest challenge we see in the year ahead is the intensifying competition in all markets," said E xecutive Vice President Iwamura.
-He added that Honda would pour its energy into beefing up its products in the small-car segments to compete better in emerging markets.

 Honda CEO Takanobu Ito has conceded that the company he took over in mid-2009 may have let down its guard during the previous decade of rapid expansion, while pulling back on vehicle development too much after the global financial crisis.

-Its shares have risen 5.6 percent in the past three months, lagging gains of around 14 percent by both Toyota and Nissan.

-Honda is under intense scrutiny to redeem itself with U.S. consumers t his fall with the next version of the Accord, which will be the first major model to carry a new generation of engines and transmissions that it hopes will make its future cars the most fuel-efficient in their categories.
+Honda is under intense scrutiny to redeem itself this fall with the next version of the Accord, which will be the first major model to carry a new generation of engines and transmissions that it hopes will make its future cars the most fuel-efficient in their categories.

-Also on Friday, Mazda Motor Corp reported a 38.72 billion yen operating loss for the year ended in March, against a profit of 23.84 billion yen in 2010/11.
-Japan's fifth-largest automaker is heavily exposed to the strong yen, exporting 77 percent of its domestic output.

-Toyota will report on May 9 and Nissan on May 11 .
+Ito has put in place structural changes to respond more nimbly to competition.
+He is doubling as head of car operations for now.
+He also said this week that Honda would step up its game in China, where its market share has slipped in the past four years, announcing plans to boost output capacity and beef up its local R&D function.

+Honda's shares have risen 5.5 percent in the past three months, lagging gains of around 14 percent by both Toyota and Nissan.